 On September 17 through 19, hundreds of American, British and Polish veterans gathered in Holland, to celebrate the 65th anniversary of 'Operation Market Garden.'
 That was Montgomery's daring plan to end the war in Europe early in 1944, by occupying the bridges over the major rivers and canals in Holland with airborne troops, in order to create a free corridor into Germany.
 The operation became known as 'A Bridge too Far', because the British 1st Airborne Division could not hold the bridge over the Rhine at Arnhem, although the American 82nd and 101st Airborne Division reached their goals at Eindhoven, Grave and Nijmegen, despite heavy losses.
 But 'Market Garden' did liberate a large part of Holland and considerably weakened the German army, and the American, British and Polish soldiers became instant heroes, to this very day.

-This year the major part of the celebrations were organised on the 19th and 20th of September around Nijmegen, where the large bridge over the river Waal was the center of the festivities.
+This year the major part of the celebrations were organized on the 19th and 20th of September around Nijmegen, where the large bridge over the river Waal was the center of the festivities.
 Together with thousands of grateful Dutch citizens, Queen Beatrix of the Netherlands and Prince Philip of England watched the parade of the veterans.
 Many of them were sitting in military vehicles from the war, that are kept in spotless original condition by the volunteers of the Dutch organization 'Keep them Rolling': HD motorcycles, Willy jeeps, GM trucks, Dodge command cars, White half-tracks and even a Sherman tank were present.

 But on September 18 the celebrations were in Eindhoven, the town where I was born two months after the liberation by the 506 PIR, the 'Band of Brothers' from the 101st Airborne Division.
 This happened just in time to save my parents from prison and worse, because they had helped to hide Jews and were betrayed.
 My mother had already been arrested and interrogated once, and she was expecting a second arrest.
 No wonder that she always remembered the American paratroopers as 'The angels who fell from Heaven'!